They come around fast these Sø.Nws updates. Two highlights this week.

 Request a demo of Sønr, our market scanning platform

-Sø.Nws is brought to you by Sønr, which in turn was created by Tällt.
+Sø.Nws is brought to you by Sønr, our market scanning platform, which in turn was created by Tällt.